How to Access Telehealth Care During the Coronavirus Outbreak

 As cases of a new coronavirus continue to spread across the U.S., health care leaders are encouraging patients to use telehealth options in order to access virtual care.

 The new virus causes a respiratory illness called COVID-19.
 While it originated in China, the illness has spread across the globe to the U.S. For up-to-date information regarding COVID-19 from MIBluesPerspectives.com, click here.

 Blue Cross Blue Shield of Michigan and Blue Care Network offer two options to access virtual care: the 24-hour Nurse Line and Blue Cross Online Visits.
-Blue Cross Blue Shield of Michigan will be waiving the cost of telehealth medical visits to its members and customers that have that benefit included in their health care plans as a part of the company’s response to the new coronavirus pandemic.
+Blue Cross Blue Shield of Michigan will be waiving the cost of telehealth medical and behavioral health visits to its members and customers that have that benefit included in their health care plans as a part of the company’s response to the new coronavirus pandemic.
 Learn more here.

 For patients with mild symptoms including headaches, stomachaches and vomiting, painful urination, cold and flu symptoms, eye irritations and mild rashes and injuries, virtual care provides a convenient way to access health care professionals.

 During the coronavirus outbreak health care facilities may be overwhelmed with patients seeking care for respiratory illness.
 Additionally, individuals seeking care for mild issues other than COVID-19 may want to consider telehealth options in order to avoid clinics and health care facilities with COVID-19 patients.

 24-Hour Nurse Line